-Students can move in to Poly Canyon Village Apartments from 8 a.m. to 6 p.m. on Friday, Sept.
-19. The apartments will be open from noon to 6 p.m. for move-in each day thereafter.
+Students can move in to Poly Canyon Village Apartments from 8 a.m. to 6 p.m., Friday to Sunday, Sept.
+19-21.
+You will not be able to move in to your apartment prior to that date.
 Information on parking, unloading, directions, and community access for move-in will be emailed to each student prior to move-in.

 Moving in Green:

 Apartment Room Dimensions Charts